Atmospheric Coast, and Coastal Spectra, 2021, Acrylic, Crystal, Abalone, String, Wood, Copper, (installed at Larry

 Winter’s Jewels, 2019, 114″ x 66″, Polysytrene, Epoxy, Fiberglass, Acrylic, Paint

-Winter’s Jewels continues to distill my inquiries into the natural world, my studies of crystals, and the habits of light.
-It is a large public sculpture that was funded by the Jackson Hole Public Art (Jackson, Wyoming) and installed at ArtSpot (a changing public sculpture location in Jackson, Wy. that changes seasonally).
-Winter’s Jewels is inspired by Wyoming’s wintertime snow and ice and includes the muted colors seen in snowfields, the rainbow sparkles on sunny days, and the varying aquas and blues of ice.
-I carved chunky shapes resembling packed snow and inscribed the architectural matrices of hoarfrost into protruding acrylic sheet.
-The sculpture stands on a single center post that is set on bearings and it spins in the wind.
-(Pictured above: the work installed in the ArtSpot location and installed on a temporary structure.)
+A public sculpture funded in part by Jackson Hole Public Art (Jackson, Wyoming) and installed at ArtSpot (a changing public sculpture location).This work includes muted colors seen in snowfields, rainbow sparkles on sunny days, and varying color shades of ice.
+The chunky shapes resemble packed snow, and acrylic sheet engraved with architectural matrices of hoarfrost protrude from the top shape.
+The sculpture has a single center post that is set on bearings and spins in the wind.
+(Pictured here: the work installed in the ArtSpot location and on a temporary structure.)

 Quartz, Mica, Feldspar, 2015, 96″ x 60″ x 60″, Polystyrene, Fiberglass, Epoxy, Autobody Enamel, Steel

-Quartz, Mica, Feldspar is a sculpture made as part of Pinedale Fine Arts Council’s downtown public arts program in Pinedale, Wy, a small town surrounded by high granite peaks.
-When I began this sculpture I was immersed in studying gemology and I began considering our surrounding rocks and minerals to be our local gemstones.
-I decided to reduce the granite to its three main minerals and colors.
+A public sculpture funded by Pinedale Fine Arts Council in Pinedale, Wyoming, a small town surrounded by high granite peaks.
+When I began this sculpture I was immersed in studying gemology and was considering the surrounding rocks and minerals to be like gemstones.
+I reduced the granite to its three main minerals and colors.
 I carved and arranged the shapes in the manner of rock piles that make up the mammoth mountain peaks.
-In this work I also aim to illustrate the links of the microscopic to the massive that occurs across the natural world.
-Quartz, Mica, Feldspar is carved of polystyrene, hardcoated with epoxy/fiberglass, and finally painted with pearlescent autobody enamel.
+In this work I also aim to illustrate the links of the microscopic to the massive that occurs across the natural world, for example small chips of mica can be the same shape as a mountain feature.